Emergence of solitons from many-body photon bound states in quantum nonlinear media: Array of two-level atoms

 In Fig.~\ref{fig:pulse_bidi}(c)-(d) we plot the resulting output intensity for photon numbers ranging from small~($\tilde{n}_{\rm ph}=2$) to large.
 In Fig.~\ref{fig:pulse_bidi}(c), for small $\tilde{n}_{\rm ph}$, we clearly observe the appearance of the two bound state peaks previously discussed.
 Not surprisingly, the second, more delayed peak associated with the two-photon bound state gets rapidly suppressed as the photon number is increased.
 For even larger photon numbers as plotted in Fig.~\ref{fig:pulse_bidi}(d), we see that the output intensity gradually approaches the mean field solitonic solution

 which is delayed respect to the input by an amount $\tau_{\tilde n_{\rm ph}}=4N/(\tilde n^2_{\rm ph}\Gamma_R)$~\cite{mahmo_calajo}.
 The convergence toward this mean field solution also indicates that the medium becomes more transparent to the large photon number pulse, and that the impedance matching of the pulse to the atomic array becomes irrelevant despite the bidirectional coupling to the waveguide.
-Finally, we comment that, similar to the chiral case studied in Ref.~\cite{mahmo_calajo}, the transition toward classical behavior is evidenced by the decreasing maximum bond dimension required for convergence in the MPS simulations, from $D_{\rm max}\sim 40$, for $\tilde n_{\rm ph}\sim1$, to $D_{\rm max}\sim 1$, for $\tilde n_{\rm ph}\gg1$.
+As in the chiral case, the emergence of a transparent soliton is also signaled by a full $2\pi$ rotation of the excited-state population $p_s(t)$, as shown in the inset of Fig.~\ref{fig:pulse_bidi}(d).
+Finally, we comment that, similarly as studied in Ref.~\cite{mahmo_calajo}, the transition toward classical behavior is evidenced by the decreasing maximum bond dimension required for convergence in the MPS simulations, from $D_{\rm max}\sim 40$, for $\tilde n_{\rm ph}\sim1$, to $D_{\rm max}\sim 1$, for $\tilde n_{\rm ph}\gg1$.